apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the key of the username in the ConnectionCredential secret.
+<p>the key of username in the ConnectionCredential secret.
-If not specified, the default key &ldquo;username&rdquo; is used.</p>
+if not set, the default key is &ldquo;username&rdquo;.</p>
 </td>
 </tr>
 <tr>